-Alaris first contributed \$5 million to KMH in May 2010 and has since contributed another \$49.8 million in 4 additional tranches bringing the total contributions to \$54.8 million.
+Contribution Summary Alaris first contributed \$5 million to KMH in May 2010 and has since contributed another \$49.8 million in

+4 additional tranches bringing the total contributions to \$54.8 million.
 Alaris also has notes outstanding totalling \$3.5 million bearing interest of 8.5%, which it provided for working capital during the integration of an acquisition by KMH.
-Alaris does not expect to receive the principal on the notes outstanding over the next twelve months.
-Therefore, it has been moved from a short-term to a long-term liability.
-Alaris has also recently agreed to defer a portion of its distribution and will be accruing the deferred amount as revenue in the near term.
+Alaris does not expect to receive the principal on the notes outstanding over largest independent third party tobacco testing companies in the world supporting regulatory testing and research.
+Labstat tests all forms of tobacco products including cigarettes (mainstream and side stream tobacco smoke), whole tobacco, snus and smokeless tobacco as well as non-tobacco products such as electronic cigarettes.